How to Photograph Interior Spaces like a Pro Using Just Your Phone

 Everything looks better when the area is dusted, fluffed, straightened, smoothed, vacuumed, uncluttered.

 STEP 2 – Accessorize

-Just like getting ready to go out for the evening, decor can make a sofa, table, bed feel pretty.
+Just like when you’re getting ready to go out to an event and add the right belt, shoes, watch, or necklace to finish the look of your suit or dress, styling elements in your decor can finish the look of the larger furniture pieces in your space, like the sofa, dining table, and/or bed.
 This could include throw pillows in a coordinating color on a sofa, beautiful sheets, or a centerpiece on a dining table.

 Keep It Balanced

 Like wine with dinner, the right pairings make or break the meal.
-Where possible, pair your new furniture with correlating pieces you own.
+Where possible, pair your new big furniture with coordinated, complementing items you have available.
 For example, sofas look nice with coffee tables, end tables, lamps, area rugs, wall art, table art and coffee table books.

 Dining tables look nice with chairs, a centerpiece, and art on the wall.
 Beds look good with voluminous bedding like a goose down duvet with an elegantly simple cover, 4-6 pillows of varying sizes, nightstands, lamps.